rczy/phipe/README.md

 - Up to date README with examples.
 - Comprehensive tests.
-- Option to register custom stages for the pipeline.

 More pipeline operations are going to be added including, but not limited to: